thed24/Average-Cubic-Weight-Challenge/readme.md

 dotnet run
 ```

-Alternatively, see the releases section for an executable that will run the CLI tool.
+To obtain this repo / project, either use Git to clone the repo, or download the zipped source code from the releases section in GitHub.

 ## Example Payload From API: